CBT Therapy Calgary | Beck Institute-Trained Therapists

 That's where Cognitive Behavioural Therapy (CBT) comes in.

-What Cognitive Behavioural Therapy Is and How CBT Works in Calgary
+What Cognitive Behavioural Therapy (CBT) Is and How it Works

 CBT isn't about endless talking about your childhood.
 And it also isn’t about "just thinking positive."